hemisemidemipresent/cyberquincy/parser/README.md

 Concrete parsers are your basic building blocks for interpreting a user's command.
 Concrete parsers include `TowerUpgradeParser` (which parses things like "wlp" and "spirit_of_the_forest"), `HeroParser` ("obyn", "ben", "ezi"), `BloonParser` ("red", "zebra", "zomg"), and much more.

-If your command needs to parse a single map (such as for the command `q!lcc`), then you would write what can be seen in [example #1](#utilization-example-1) above.
+If your command needs to parse a single map (such as for the command `q!lcc`), then you would write exactly what's in [example #1](#utilization-example-1) above.
 If your command expects a round number and ALSO a game mode (such as `abr` or `impoppable`) then you would write:

 ```js
 const parsed = CommandParser.parse(args, new RoundParser(), new ModeParser());